 What is Out of the Cold?

-Due to the COVID-19 pandemic, the program was shut down last March, 2020, as were the other Out of the Cold Programs in the GTA.
-As a result, we were not able to serve dinner and provide accomodations to our guests at St. Patrick's for the 2020-21 season.
-However, to help as many homeless guests and people facing food insecurity as possible, we prepared meals at St. Patrick's which were then served by two agencies at their locations by local staff (Good Shepherd Ministries on Queen St. and St. Felix Centre on Augusta St.).
+Due to the COVID-19 pandemic and the loss of funding from the City of Toronto for floor security, we will not be serving dinner and providing accommodations to our guests at St. Patrick’s for the 2021-22 season.
+However, to help as many homeless guests and people facing food insecurity as possible, we will be preparing meals at St. Patrick’s which will then be served by two agencies (Good Shepherd Ministries on Queen St. and St. Felix on Augusta) at their locations by local staff.
 We will continue to work with our donors and volunteers to maintain a sense of continuity and respond to the pandemic in the best way possible.

-For more information, please contact Julia Pelenyi, Director at firstname.lastname@example.org.
+For more information, please contact Antony Man, Director, at email@example.com.

 To support the Out of the Cold Program, please click here.